Chest X Ray Meniscus Sign

 The Role of Clinical Context

 The interpretation of the meniscus sign relies heavily on the patient's clinical history, physical examination, and other laboratory or imaging results.
-A patient presenting with shortness of breath, chest pain, or fever will have a different differential diagnosis than an asymptomatic patient.
-Therefore, the meniscus sign should be viewed within the larger clinical picture.
+On the flip side, a patient presenting with shortness of breath, chest pain, or fever will have a different differential diagnosis than an asymptomatic patient.
+Because of this, the meniscus sign should be viewed within the larger clinical picture.

 Further Investigations